Meet the Education Team

 I have worked at the centre for 17 years.
 Initially as a volunteer; I now teach woodland and wilderness survival skills to adults and children.
 I have completed courses in the NCFE Advanced Bushcraft Award, Forest School, NCFE Level 3 Certificate in Creative Craft, and I have extensive Tracking training.
 My skills include shelter building, fire lighting, navigation, tool work, facilitating team building games and sensory awareness.

 I specialise in working with hard to reach young people including those with emotional needs, learning difficulties or problems with drugs and alcohol abuse and offending behaviour.
 Students on the verge of exclusion at School or having problems with an academic approach to learning, flourish with their time spent learning outdoor skills at The Centre.
 Groups that I have worked with include local Secondary Schools, the Adoption Service and West Sussex County Council.

 My favourite part of my role is seeing the young people I work with gain in confidence and self esteem.
 I also offer team building days to businesses and organisations.

-I work mainly organising the Secondary School visits and programme and teach on College, Secondary and Primary visits.
-Amongst the wide range of activities I enjoy passing on my enthusiasm for discovering new and creative ways of using recycled and natural materials for use in buildings.
+Amongst the wide range of activities I enjoy passing on my enthusiasm for discovering new and creative ways to engage people with exciting solutions to environmental issues.
 I also love a good singsong around a campfire!